 What You’ll Need:

 - Fresh or frozen fruit that has been washed thoroughly.
-Fresh fruit will have more flavor and be easier to work with, but if you freeze it at the height of its freshness, you’ll be able to make cordials year-round.
+Fresh fruit will have more flavor and be easier to work with, but frozen berries are ideal for making cordials year-round.

 - Herbs and spices, if desired: these should complement the fruit that you’re using to make the cordial, so you should avoid mixing weird combinations like strawberry-dill, or plum-parsley.
 We’ll go over some ideas for combinations below.